This post may contain affiliate links. You can view our affiliate disclosure here.

 If you want your putting green to provide a quality roll, avoid cheap models that cost less than $50.
 If the surfaces of these mats aren’t tiny, then the turf is likely low-quality and does a poor job of emulating a green on a real golf course.

-Tying into this is durability.
+Tying into feel is durability.
 Consider things like whether or not the putting mat has a solid base that is thick enough to stay in good condition long-term, as well as how well the turf material resists wear.

 A good way to gauge the quality & durability of a putting mat, aside from reading customer reviews, is to simply look at the price.
 More expensive mats will generally be made of higher-quality materials that last longer.
 Beyond a certain point, surface area starts to become the main determiner of the price.